 The compression adjustment knob is at the top of the shock.
-There are 16 clicks of compression adjustment.
-The knob has "+" (slower compression) and "-" (faster compression).

-- Turn the adjuster clockwise for slower compression. - To speed up compression, turn the adjuster counterclockwise.

-Start with the stock clicker settings and fine tune the compression from there.
-Proper compression will allow the tire to track the ground over consecutive bumps.

-Compression that is set too slow will pack-up (feel harsh over consecutive bumps) while compression that is set too fast will cause the shock to bottom out harshly.
+It has 18 stages of adjustment.
+Printed on the knob is "H" meaning Hard (slower compression) and "S" meaning Soft (faster compression).
+Turn the adjuster clockwise for a harder ride (slower compression).
+For a softer ride (faster compression), turn the adjuster counterclockwise.
+Start with a middle setting and fine tune the compression from there.
+Proper compression allows the tire to track the ground over consecutive bumps.
+Compression that is set too hard will pack-up (feel harsh over consecutive bumps) while compression that is set too soft causes the shock to bottom out harshly.
 If the shock is bottoming out, turn the adjuster one click at a time until the bottom out stops.

-Note: Adjusters should never be forced completely "Fast" or "Slow"; always leave one click of adjustment in either direction.
+Note: Adjusters should never be forced completely "Soft" or "Hard"; always leave one click of adjustment in either direction.